Sasha Hutchings

-Sasha Hutchings (born December 21, 1988) is an American actress, dancer, and singer.
+Sasha Hutchings (born December 21, 1988) is an American actress.
 She is best known for her role as an understudy and ensemble member in the original Broadway cast of Hamilton.

 Hutchings has also appeared in the Broadway productions of Oklahoma!, My Fair Lady, Motown: the Musical, Rocky, Gypsy, and Memphis.

 Early life

 Sasha Hutchings was born on December 21, 1988, in Macon, Georgia.
 Her father, Dr. William Hutchings, is a doctor, and her mother is a news anchor and teacher.
 Her father is of African-American descent.
 Hutchings attended Central High School, graduating from its Fine Arts and International Baccalaureate program in 2007.

 Hutchings started taking dance lessons at 3 years old, and in her senior year of high school, her dance studio director inspired her to pursue dance as a career.
 Hutchings attended Oklahoma City University, majoring in dance performance at the Ann Lacy School of Dance and graduating in 2011.